 Arrive on time - We have spaced out appointment times to allow greater time for patients to be seen and to limit the number of patients waiting in a clinical area.
 It’s vital you do as much as you can to arrive precisely on time for your appointment and, if appropriate, arrange to be picked up on time too.
-If you arrive too early or too late you may be asked to leave.

 Having an operation or procedure

 For planned health care such as operations and certain diagnostic procedures, you will receive specific advice relating to COVID-19.
 If you need to have a swab test, our team will be in touch to help you arrange this.

 You will also be told if you need to self-isolate before coming into hospital.
 This advice may be different depending on the surgery or procedure you are having.